schwalle/kicktipp-betbot/README.md

 If you don't want the betbot to carry out any operations on your games you can add the ```--dry-run``` parameter.
 This prevents the betbot from submitting any bets to your prediction games.

 ### Match Predictor Functions
-By default the betbot uses a rather simple prediction algorithm called 'SimplePredictor'.
-You can specify a predictor method by using the ```--predictor <predictorname>``` parameter.
+By default the betbot app uses the first (in alphabetically order) detected prediction algorithm in the prediction subfolder.
+You can also specify a predictor method by using the ```--predictor <predictorname>``` parameter.

 ```console
 $ kicktippbb.py --use-login-token c3HfazFh6sd --predictor CalculationPredictor mycommunityname
 ...
 ```

-The prediction functions reside in the predition.py module and can be extended at will.
-The name of the function must match the parameter value, it will be looked up in the module and used for match result prediciton.
+The prediction classes reside in the *predictors* subfolder.
+All predictors must be derived from *PredictorBase* class and must implement the *predict* method.
+The name of the predictor subclass can be used as ```--predictor``` input parameter.

 ### Usage